 - Convention receives the reports of the bishop’s office, the synod council and the committees of the synod.

-- The next convention meets in June 8 -9, 2018 at Luther College, University, Regina, SK.
+- The last convention met in June 8 -9, 2018 at Luther College, University, Regina, SK.
 Details and pictures available in News and Events.